nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 				<li>Child must be able to see their own data</li>
 				<li>Child must not be able to see anyone else’s data</li>
 				<li>Where there is a clear legal basis against it, the Child must not be able to see their data</li>
+				<li>Where access is denied, the person who made the decision, the reason, and the date the decision was made should be recorded</li>
 			</ul>
 		</td>
 	</tr>